ChromaticFlint/cypress-pom-starter/README.md

   - Running Staging headlessly: `npm run cypress:staging:headless`
   - Running Prod with the UI: `npm run cypress:prod`
   - Running Prod with headlessly: `npm run cypress:prod:headless`
-4. Launch your tests from the Cypress test runner if you used the UI, or observe the test running headless within the command line interface.
+- Launch your tests from the Cypress test runner if you used the UI, or observe the test running headlessly within the command line interface.
+  - By default if you run `npm run cypress:prod` the `https://the-internet.herokuapp.com/` test should run successfully if everything is configured appropriately.

 ## Configuring Cypress Credentials and Environments